sanjar-techie/AlphaHand/README.md

 # AlphaHand
-AlphaHand - a robotic hand capable of playing Rock-Paper-Scissor with human.
+AlphaHand - a Robotic Hand capable of playing Rock-Paper-Scissor with human.

 Done as a final project for CoE202[Physical AI] class at KAIST ))